 Three tools I recommend are:

 Before you dive in and open a store, you need to check that your idea can be profitable.

-Validate your idea using one of the Etsy research tools and ensure there’s sufficient demand on the platform.
+Validate your idea using one of the Etsy research tools like eRank and ensure there’s sufficient demand on the platform.
 The next step is to determine your target selling price and cost up production of the item in full.

 - The cost of materials, including delivery to you.

 - The time it takes you to make a single unit.